 I made several other films.
 One such film, was a collaborative experience.
 We all wrote 1 film script called Funny Fare.
 I was the executive producer, producer of the film.
 Again, I learned about myself, so much so.
 I could write a whole chapter about my lessons on that project.
 Yet I am proud of that.
 I got to sit in the post-production editing room, watch ADR being done in a true hollywood ADR room, and so much more.
 I saw so much but learned so much.

-Should you want to inquire for my services, use my contact page.
+Should you want to inquire for my services, please use my contact page.